 WhatsApp employs end-to-end encryption for all conversations by default, unlike Telegram, which only uses it for secret chats.
 However, each app has its pros and cons when it comes to safety and privacy.
 Telegram protects your messages with 2FA, passcode and fingerprint locks, and self-destruct messages.

 It’s important to note that no messaging app is completely impervious to security threats.
-So, it's recommended to analyze all security and privacy features of any given messaging app to ensure it lives up your expectations.
+So, it's recommended to analyze all security and privacy features of any given messaging app to ensure it lives up to your expectations.

 Is Telegram encrypted?